From Statistics Explained

 Total waste generation

-In 2010, the total generation of waste from economic activities and households in the EU-27 amounted to 2 502 million tonnes; this was slightly higher than in 2008 but lower than in 2004 and 2006; the relatively low figures for 2008 and 2010 may, at least in part, reflect the downturn in economic activity as a result of the financial and economic crisis.
+In 2010, the total generation of waste from economic activities and households in the EU-27 amounted to 2 500 million tonnes; this was slightly higher than in 2008 but lower than in 2004 and 2006; the relatively low figures for 2008 and 2010 may, at least in part, reflect the downturn in economic activity as a result of the financial and economic crisis.
 Among the waste generated in the EU-27 in 2010, some 101.3 million tonnes (4.0 % of the total) were classified as hazardous waste.
-As such, inhabitants in the EU-27 generated on average about 5.0 tonnes of waste each, of which 202kg were hazardous waste.
+This was equivalent to an average of about 5.0 tonnes of waste for each inhabitant in the EU-27, of which 202 kg were hazardous waste.

-Table 1 shows an analysis of the total waste generated broken down by main economic activity (according to NACE Rev. 2).
-There were two activities that generated particularly high levels of waste across the EU-27 in 2010: they were construction (NACE Section F) accounting for 860 million tonnes (34.4 % of the total) and mining and quarrying (NACE Section B) contributing 672 million tonnes (28.3 % of the total).
+Table 1 shows an analysis of the total waste generated by various economic activities (according to NACE Rev. 2).
+There were two activities that generated particularly high levels of waste across the EU-27 in 2010: they were construction (NACE Section F) accounting for 860 million tonnes (34.4 % of the total) and mining and quarrying (NACE Section B) contributing 672 million tonnes (26.8 % of the total).
 The vast majority of the waste that was generated within these activities was composed of mineral waste or soils (excavated earth, road construction waste, demolition waste, dredging spoil, waste rocks, tailings and so on).
-Manufacturing (NACE Section C) accounted for 275 million tonnes of waste generated in 2010 (11.0 % of the total), while households contributed a further 219 million tonnes (8.7 %).
+Manufacturing (NACE Section C) accounted for 275 million tonnes of the waste generated in the EU-27 in 2010 (11.0 % of the total), while households contributed a further 219 million tonnes (8.7 %).
 The relatively low share of total waste that was generated from agriculture, forestry and fishing activities (NACE Section A) is, at least in part, linked to manure and slurry being excluded from the data presented (as long as they are re-used within agriculture as a fertiliser or a soil improver).

-There was a considerable variation in the amount of waste generated in 2010 across those countries for which data are presented in Table 1 – the highest share of the EU-27 total being accounted for by Germany (14.5 %), just ahead of France and the United Kingdom.
-These figures may also be expressed in relation to population (see Figure 1): using this measure, Latvia generated the lowest level of waste per inhabitant (669 kg) among the EU Member States; there were also relatively low levels of waste generated per inhabitant in the former Yugoslav Republic of Macedonia (1 113 kg) and in Croatia (715 kg).
-The amount of waste generated ranged between 1.5 and 8.7 tonnes per inhabitant for the majority of the remaining EU Member States and the other non-member countries shown in Figure 1, rising to 10.2 tonnes per inhabitant in Romania, 12.5 tonnes per inhabitant in Sweden, 14.2 tonnes per inhabitant in Estonia, 19.5 tonnes per inhabitant in Finland, 20.6 tonnes per inhabitant in Luxembourg and peaking at 22.2 tonnes per inhabitant in Bulgaria.
+There was a considerable variation in the amount of waste generated in 2010 across those countries for which data are presented in Table 1 – the highest share of the EU-27 total being accounted for by Germany (14.5 %), just ahead of France (14.2 %) and somewhat further ahead of the United Kingdom (10.4 %).
+These figures may also be expressed in relation to population (see Figure 1).
+Using this measure, Latvia generated the lowest level of waste per inhabitant (669 kg) among the EU Member States, just below Croatia (715 kg); there was also a relatively low level of waste generated per inhabitant in the former Yugoslav Republic of Macedonia (1 113 kg).
+For the majority of the remaining EU Member States and the other non-member countries shown in Figure 1 the amount of waste generated ranged between 1.5 and 8.7 tonnes per inhabitant, rising to 10.2 tonnes per inhabitant in Romania, 12.5 tonnes per inhabitant in Sweden, 14.2 tonnes per inhabitant in Estonia, 19.5 tonnes per inhabitant in Finland, 20.6 tonnes per inhabitant in Luxembourg and peaking at 22.2 tonnes per inhabitant in Bulgaria.

 Some of the large variations between countries may be linked to the differences in economic structures.
 For example, the high level of waste generated in Bulgaria, Finland, Estonia, Sweden and Romania was strongly influenced by large quantities of mineral wastes from mining and quarrying activities, whereas in Luxembourg, mineral waste from construction was largely responsible for the high amount of waste generated.